wcvanvan/wcRay/README.md

 # wcRay
 A software path tracing program, implemented in modern C++.

-OpenMP is used to implement parallelism.
+OpenMP is used to support multi-threading.

 ## List of Features
 - **Importance Sampling**